A person takes a photo with a DSLR camera. Text: ArtWorksTO Youth Program. Network. Upskill. Get hired. Meet the 2026 participants: media arts.

-• A guaranteed, paid creative contract with a program partner organization
+• A guaranteed, paid creative contract valued at $5,000

 • Networking through masterclasses, workshops and panels